Mount John University Observatory

 University of Canterbury Mount John Observatory (UCMJO), previously known as Mt John University Observatory (MJUO), is New Zealand's premier astronomical research observatory.
 It is situated at 1029 m ASL atop Mount John at the northern end of the Mackenzie Basin in the South Island, and was established in 1965.
-There are many telescopes on site including: one 0.4-meter, two 0.6-meter, one 1.0-meter, and a new 1.8-meter MOA Telescope.
-The nearest population center is the resort town Lake Tekapo (pop. >500).
-Approximately 20% of nights at MJUO are photometric, with a larger number available for spectroscopic work and direct imaging photometry.
+There are many telescopes on site including: one 0.4 metre, two 0.6 metre, one 1.0 metre, and a 1.8 metre MOA telescope.
+The nearest population centre is the resort town of Lake Tekapo.
+Approximately 20% of nights at UCMJO are photometric, with a larger number available for spectroscopic work and direct imaging photometry.

-UCMJO is operated by the University of Canterbury, and is the home of HERCULES (High Efficiency and Resolution Canterbury University Large Echelle Spectrograph), and the observational wing of the Japanese/New Zealand MOA collaboration (Microlensing Observations in Astrophysics) led by Professor Yasushi Muraki of Nagoya University.
-A Japanese funded, 1.8-meter telescope is now in place and will be used initially by the MOA Project, before handover to the University of Canterbury at the conclusion of the MOA Project in 2012.
+UCMJO is operated by the University of Canterbury, and is the home of HERCULES (High Efficiency and Resolution Canterbury University Large Echelle Spectrograph), and the observational wing of the Japanese/New Zealand MOA collaboration (Microlensing Observations in Astrophysics) led by Yasushi Muraki of Nagoya University.
+A Japanese funded, 1.8 metre telescope was used initially by the MOA Project, before handover to the University of Canterbury at the conclusion of the MOA Project in 2012.

-In June 2012 an area of 430,000 ha around the observatory was declared as the Aoraki Mackenzie International Dark Sky Reserve by the International Dark-Sky Association, one of only four such reserves around the world.
+In June 2012 an area of 430,000 ha around the observatory was declared as the Aoraki Mackenzie International Dark Sky Reserve by the International Dark-Sky Association, one of only four such reserves around the world at that time.
 The area has a Bortle Scale of 2.

 Facilities

 There are 5 large telescopes on the mountain that are in regular use.
-There is also a cafe and night-tours run by tourist operators, Earth and Sky.
-There is accommodation for visiting researchers within the 1.0m building.
-A Superintendent lives on the mountain.
+There is also a cafe and night-tours run by tourist operators, Dark Sky Project.
+There is accommodation for visiting researchers within the 1.0 m telescope building.
+A superintendent lives on the mountain.

-MOA Telescope
+MOA telescope

-Opened in 2004 December, this telescope was built by Japanese astronomers and is dedicated to the MOA project.
-It is a 1.8m prime focus reflector.
+Opened in December 2004, this telescope was built by Japanese astronomers and is dedicated to the Microlensing Observations in Astrophysics (MOA) project.
+It is a 1.8 m prime focus reflector.
 The MOA telescope is the largest optical telescope in New Zealand.

-McLellan Telescope
+McLellan telescope

-This is a 1.0m Dall-Kirkham reflecting telescope run at either f/7.7 or f/13.5.
+This is a 1.0 m Dall-Kirkham reflecting telescope run at either f/7.7 or f/13.5.
+It was installed in February 1986.
 Photometric imaging is by CCD camera and spectroscopy is by fibre-optic cable to the HERCULES spectrograph.

-The McLellan Telescope is named after Professor Alister George McLellan who was the Head of Department at Canterbury University from 1955 to 1985.
-He was instrumental in the development of the Mt John Observatory and when it opened in 1965 he was appointed its first Director.
+The McLellan telescope is named after Alister McLellan who was the Head of the Department of Physics at University of Canterbury from 1955 to 1985.
+He was instrumental in the development of the Mt John Observatory and when it opened in 1965 he was appointed its first director.

-Boller & Chivens Telescope
+Boller & Chivens telescope

-This is a 0.61m reflecting telescope run at either f/13.5 or occasionally f/6.25.
+This is a 0.61 m reflecting telescope run at either f/13.5 or occasionally f/6.25.
 Photometry is usually carried out using an FLI CCD camera.

-Optical Craftsmen Telescope
+Optical Craftsmen telescope

-This is a 0.61m fork mounted reflecting telescope operating at f/16.
+This is a 0.61 m fork mounted reflecting telescope operating at f/16.
 This telescope is used exclusively for CCD photometry.
-It is currently being upgraded and commissioned for robotic use as part of the AAVSO's Robotic Telescope Network.
+It has been upgraded and commissioned for robotic use as part of the AAVSO's Robotic Telescope Network.
 This is the AAVSO's first Southern Hemisphere telescope.